-According to the above criteria, the highest percentage of land within the Town of Richford is considered unique farmland.
-Within the Town, 60.1 percent (13,338 acres) are classified as unique farmland.
-Of this total, approximately 1,991 acres needs to be drained before the land can be utilized.
-Local importance farmlands are the second most abundant category of farmland (18.8%) with a total of 4,178 acres.
-Only 444 acres or 2 percent of the land in the Town of Richford is considered prime farmland.
-Approximately 4 percent (900 acres) of land is considered state importance farmlands, while 14.5 percent (3,223 acres) of the land is classified as other lands (Table 5-5, Exhibit 5-1).
-The remaining 119 acres are classified as water.
+According to the above criteria, the highest percentage of land within the County is considered unique farmland.
+Within the County, 39.3 percent (160,170 acres) is classified as unique farmland.
+Of this total approximately 49,095 acres needs to be drained before the land can be utilized.
+Unique farmland is located throughout Waushara County, but is less predominant to the west of the outer moraine in the towns of Coloma, Hancock and Plainfield.
+Local importance farmlands are the second most abundant category of farmland (20.4%) with a total of 83,051 acres.
+These farmlands are scattered throughout the County, but are less common in the eastern tier of the County in the towns of Bloomfield, Poy Sippi and Aurora.
+Prime farmland accounts for 18 percent (73,361 acres) of the land in the Waushara County.
+It is predominant in the eastern tier of the County in the towns of Aurora, Poy Sippi and Bloomfield and between the inner and outer moraine in the Town of Oasis.
+Approximately 12 percent (47,713 acres) of land is considered other lands, while 8.7 percent (35,449 acres) of the land is classified as State importance farmlands (Table 5-5, Exhibit 5-1).
+The remaining 8,190 acres are classified as water.
+(For more information please see Agricultural, Natural and Cultural Resource Chapters of the individual town plans.)